 - parsley, chopped for garnish (optional)

 - Pre-heat oven to 375 degrees F. Cut acorn squash vertically.
 Scoop out guts until inside makes a clean, smooth boat.
 Cut small sliver in the bottom of the acorn squash so squash lay flat inside-facing-up on baking sheet.
-Rub inside of squash with 1 Tbsp olive oil.
+Rub inside of squash with 1 tablespoon olive oil.
 Bake for 30-40 minutes until fork tender.

 - In the sausage drippings, add your onions and celery.
 Cook until soft, tender, and translucent, about 6 minutes.
 Add garlic, sage, thyme, salt and pepper and stir for another minute.
 Add cooked rice and quinoa, and cranberries.
 Add chicken stock and stir well.
 Let mixture simmer until most of chicken stock is absorbed by the food, about 4-5 minutes.